Diffusion limits of the random walk Metropolis algorithm in high dimensions: Introduction

-These measures $\pi$ given by (\ref{eqn:targmeas}) have a number of features which will enable us to develop the ideas of diffusion limits for MCMC methods as originally introduced in the i.i.d. product case.
-Carrying out this program is worthwhile because measures of the form given by (\ref{eqn:targmeas}) arise naturally in a range of applications.
-In particular they arise in the context of nonparametric regression in Bayesian statistics where the parameter space is an infinite dimensional function space.
-The measure $\pi_0$ is the prior and $\Psi$ the log likelihood function.
-Such Bayesian inverse problems are overviewed in \cite{Stua:10}.
-Another class of problems leading to measures of the form (\ref{eqn:targmeas}) are conditioned diffusions: see \cite{Hair:Stua:Voss:10}.
+These measures~$\pi$ given by~(\ref{eqntargmeas}) have a number of features which will enable us to develop the ideas of diffusion limits for MCMC methods as originally introduced in the i.i.d. product case.
+Carrying out this program is worthwhile because measures of the form given by~(\ref{eqntargmeas}) arise naturally in a~range of applications.
+In particular, they arise in the context of nonparametric regression in Bayesian statistics where the parameter space is an infinite-dimensional function space.
+The measure $\pi_0$ is the prior and~$\Psi$ the log likelihood function.
+Such Bayesian inverse problems are overviewed in \cite{Stua10}.
+Another class of problems leading to measures of the form~(\ref{eqntargmeas}) are conditioned diffusions (see~\cite{HairStuaVoss10}).

-To sample from $\pi$ numerically we need a finite dimensional target measure.
-To this end let $\Psi^N(\cdot)=\Psi(P^N\cdot)$ where $P^N$ denotes projection \footnote{Actually $\Psi$ is only densely defined on $\h$ but the projection $P^N$ can also be defined on this dense subset} (in ${\cal H}$) onto the first $N$ eigenfunctions of $C$.
+To sample from~$\pi$ numerically we need a~finite-dimensional target measure.
+To this end, let $\Psi^N(\cdot)=\Psi(P^N\cdot)$ where $P^N$ denotes projection\footnote{Actually~$\Psi$ is only densely defined on $\h$ but the projection $P^N$ can also be defined on this dense subset.} (in $\mathcal{H}$) onto the first~$N$ eigenfunctions of~$C$.
 Then consider the target measure $\pi^N$ with the form

-This measure can be factored as the product of two independent measures: it coincides with $\pi_0$ on ${\cal H}\backslash P^N{\cal H}$ and has a density with respect to Lebesgue measure on $P^N{\cal H}$, in the coordinates $\{x_j\}_{j=1}^N.$ In computational practice we implement a random walk method on ${\mathbb R}^N$ in the coordinate system $\{x_j\}_{j=1}^N$, enabling us to sample from $\pi^N$ in $P^N{\cal H}$.
-However, in order to facilitate a clean analysis, it is beneficial to write this finite dimensional random walk method in ${\cal H}$, noting that the coordinates $\{x_j\}_{j=N+1}^\infty$ in the representation of functions sampled from $\pi^N$ do not then change.
-We consider proposal distributions for the RWM which exploit the covariance structure of $\pi_0$ and can be expressed in ${\cal H}$ as:
+This measure can be factored as the product of two independent measures: it coincides with $\pi_0$ on $\mathcal{H}\setminus P^N\mathcal{H}$ and has a~density with respect to Lebesgue measure on $P^N\mathcal{H}$, in the coordinates $\{x_j\}_{j=1}^N$.
+In computational practice we implement a~random walk method on ${\mathbb R}^N$ in the coordinate system $\{x_j\}_{j=1}^N$, enabling us to sample from $\pi^N$ in $P^N\mathcal{H}$.
+However, in order to facilitate a~clean analysis, it is beneficial to write this finite-dimensional random walk method in $\mathcal{H}$, noting that the coordinates $\{x_j\}_{j=N+1}^\infty$ in the representation of functions sampled from $\pi^N$ do not then change.
+We consider proposal distributions for the RWM which exploit the covariance structure of $\pi_0$ and can be expressed in $\mathcal{H}$ as